 In their natural habitat during the winter and hot season when food is scarce, they only raise a small amount of brood.
 However, once the rainy season starts and food becomes more freely available the queens quickly start to lay more eggs and they will raise much larger broods.

 The name ‘trap-jaw’ comes from their specially evolved hunting technique.
 They have a long pair of hooked mandibles and the workers forage with their mandibles held open at 180 degrees.
 The mandibles have sensory hairs on the inside and when these are touched, they automatically snap shut.
-The force of the mandibles closing on the pray either kills it or stuns it, and this followed with a potent sting which further paralyses the prey, enables them to catch prey which would normally quickly escape other ant species.
+The force of the mandibles closing on the prey either kills it or stuns it, and this is followed by a potent sting that further paralyses the prey, enabling them to catch prey that would normally quickly escape other ant species.

 Ants of this genus are recorded as having the fastest self-powered predatory strike in the animal kingdom.
 One study on Odontomachus bauri recorded peak speeds of between 126 – 230 km hr.
 (78 to 143 mph) with the jaws closing in just 130 microseconds.